WarintornNawong/Portfolio/Airport_Route_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/104628789/170211824-cb81ebb9-32dc-4005-99c9-a0171dd11b41.png)

 - **In degree** :  the number of connections that point inward at a vertex.
+This indicator is used to measure *"the most incomiing flight airport"*.
 - **Out Degree** : the number of connections that originate at a vertex and point outward to other vertices.
+This indicator is used to measure *"the most outgoing flight airport"*.
 - **Degree Centrality** : the number of links incident upon a node.
+This indicator is used to measure *"the most connected airport"*.
 - **Betweeness Centrality** : a way of detecting the amount of influence a node has over the flow of information in a graph.
+This indicator is used to measure *"the most transited airport"*.
 - **Closeness Centrality** : a measure of the average shortest distance from each vertex to each other vertex.
+This indicator is used to measure *"the airport centrality with shortest path to another airport"*.
 - **PageRank Centrality** : a way of ranking content, using links between them as a measure of importance.

 ## I. SOUTH EAST ASIA